‘Banter’: How Wayne Couzens’ police colleagues tried to defend horrific messages

 On 29 July, a judge dismissed an application by their defence lawyers to have the charges dropped.

-Defence barrister Nicholas Yeo had argued that the messages did not meet the legal definition of “grossly offensive”, because they were sent in a private chat group where “no one was offended and they were not targeted at anyone”.
+Defence barrister Nicholas Yeo had argued that the messages did not meet the legal definition of “grossly offensive” because they were sent in a private chat group where “no one was offended and they were not targeted at anyone”.

 He told the court: “The fact that none of those individuals [in the WhatsApp group] took those messages seriously or made a complaint about them is a highly relevant factor, and we say determinative.”

-District Judge Sarah Turnock said she considered the “defence application to dismiss” the prosecution on the basis there was “no case to answer”.
+District judge Sarah Turnock said she considered the “defence application to dismiss” the prosecution on the basis there was “no case to answer”.

 But she concluded: “Based on evidence and content and context of the messages, I do not accept these submissions.

-“I am satisfied that each of the messages are capable of being grossly offensive within the meaning of the 2003 Act.”
+“I am satisfied that each of the messages are capable of being grossly offensive within the meaning of the 2003 act.”

-District Judge Turnock said that the fact the WhatsApp group was private and no one in it voiced any complaint “does not render them incapable” of breaching the law.
+District judge Turnock said the fact that the WhatsApp group was private and no one in it voiced any complaint “does not render them incapable” of breaching the law.

-She told the court that the legal test was whether they were “grossly offensive” to the people they relate to - those from a “black and ethnic minority background, people living in certain areas of London, women, children, disabled and gay people” - rather than those who receive them.
+She told the court that the legal test was whether they were “grossly offensive” to the people they related to – those from a “Black and ethnic minority background, people living in certain areas of London, women, children, disabled and gay people” – rather than those who received them.

 The defendants took to the witness box after the dismissal application was thrown out to give evidence in their defence.